 Read our full review: Arlo Video Doorbell

-To get the most out of the Ring Doorbell Video Pro you’ll need to subscribe to the Ring Protect service, whose features include the ability to review who was at the door if you missed the alert, and to set motion zones, so you’re only notified about activity in the areas you’ve specified.
+To get the most out of the Ring Doorbell Video Pro 2 you’ll need to subscribe to the Ring Protect service, whose features include the ability to review who was at the door if you missed the alert.
 The price is similar to Arlo’s service, starting from $3 / £2.50 /AU$4 per month.

-You get full integration with Amazon Alexa, too, so you can use an Echo speaker to announce a doorbell press and converse with whoever is on the doorstep, rather than using your smartphone.
-If you’re in the US, the Ring Video Doorbell Pro even lets Alexa “answer” the door for you, taking a message as part of its Alexa Greetings feature.
+Full integration with Amazon Alexa means you can use an Echo speaker to announce a doorbell press and converse with whoever is on the doorstep, rather than using your smartphone.
+If you’re in the US, the Ring Video Doorbell Pro 2 even lets Alexa “answer” the door for you, taking a message as part of its Alexa Greetings feature.

 The Nest Hello video doorbell sports a similar rounded black-and-white design to the Arlo Video Doorbell.
 However, where it differs is that not only will it let you view who’s at your door, it will even attempt to identify them through facial recognition.